Randomness as Reference: Benchmark Metric for Optimization in Engineering: Benchmark test

 and the number of optimization runs $r$ was increased (in batches of 10) until the criteria $\varepsilon \leq 0.01$ and $r \geq 100$ are met.
-When the convergence defined in this way is ensured, the relevant metric is $\mathbb{G}_{\mathrm{med}}^{(r)}$, i.e. the median value across all performed optimization runs.
+When the convergence defined in this way is ensured, the relevant metric $\mathbb{G}_{\mathrm{med}}^{(r)}$, i.e. the median value across all performed optimization runs remains within a strict tolerance.

 A similar procedure was employed for producing the random sampling median value $f^+$, with the same $\varepsilon$ criteria applied on a minimum of 2000 evaluation trials.